CSCfi/ansible-role-hp-redfish/README.md

 Can we do this?
 ------------

 A) HP also publishes debs, MSI and .pkg.
-Would be cool if the role supported those OSs too
+Would be cool if the role supported all of those OSs too

+B) Would be sweet to be able to lock a version and not use the latest

-B) Would be sweet to use github_release ansible module but then this role would require specifying a github token I think?
+C) Would be sweet to use github_release ansible module but then this role would require specifying a github token I think?

 <pre>
 - name: Get latest release of test repo using username and password.
 Ansible 2.4.